-Human Resources & Workforce Services is responsible for the full spectrum of human resources operational functions and programs, and workforce management services including the development of FSA human resource policies and the provision of advice and assistance to the FSA employees in human resources policy matters.
-As appropriate, such services shall be provided in coordination with the Department of Education’s Human Resources Services and/or the Office of Personnel Management (OPM).
+Human Resources & Workforce Services is responsible for the full spectrum of human resources operational functions and programs.
+It also provides workforce management services including the development of FSA human resource policies and the provision of advice and assistance to the FSA employees in human resources policy matters.
+As appropriate, such services shall be provided in coordination with the Department of Education’s Human Capital and Client Services and/or the Office of Personnel Management (OPM).
 To accomplish this mission, the Human Resources & Workforce Services is divided into the following Divisions:

 - Workforce Administration Division

 - Workforce Relations Division